nihxus/rosado.github.io/README.md

 ## 🧭 Overview

-A fully responsive, **Jekyll-powered portfolio and blog** featuring:
+A fully responsive **Jekyll-powered portfolio and blog** featuring:
 - ⚙️ **Full-Stack projects** and DevOps automation work
 - ✍️ A **personal blog** for devlogs, book notes, and experiments
 - 📚 A categorized **Library** of books on theory, languages, methodologies, and more